tsaoman/cuttlefish-cmdb/README.md

 # Cuttlefish CMDB
 Configuration Management Database leveraging Neo4j (graph database).
 Represents networks as they exist in real life (as a graph).

-This project is still in its fetal stage.
+This project is still in development.
 The majority of it is untested.
 I would also avoid storing sensitive data until auth is added.

 ## Current functionality

 As of now, Cuttlefish is just a fancy datastore.
 You can add an asset and its owner, and see it displayed in the asset list.
+You can also remove assets.
 These are stored in a Neo4j database.
 So basically, this doesn't do anything you can't already do with Neo4j and Cypher.
 Unless of course you don't know Cypher.
 But it's pretty!

 ##TBD